 24. In State of Oregon v.
-Earl A. Henry18, the Oregon Supreme Court declared the offence of obscenity to be unconstitutional as it was in violation of Article I, Section 8 of the Oregon Constitution that provides for freedom for speech and expression.
-Article I Section 8 reads thus:-

-"No law shall be passed restraining the free expression of opinion, or restricting the right to speak, write, or print freely on any subject whatever; but every person shall be responsible for the abuse of this right."
+Earl A. Henry[18], the Oregon Supreme Court declared the offence of obscenity to be unconstitutional as it was in violation of Article I, Section 8 of the Oregon Constitution that provides for freedom for speech and expression.
+Article I Section 8 reads thus:- No law shall be passed restraining the free expression of opinion, or restricting the right to speak, write, or print freely on any subject whatever; but every person shall be responsible for the abuse of this right.

 25. The State Statute of Oregan i.e. ORS 167.087 that criminalized selling, exhibiting, delivery and dissemination of obscene material was struck down as being violative of Article I Section 8.
-The Oregon SC held thus:- ordinary criminal law, we doubt that the legislature can make it a crime to conduct oneself in a manner that falls short of "contemporary state standards."
+The Oregon SC held thus:-

+The indeterminacy of the crime created by ORS 167.087 does not lie in the phrase sexual conduct that is further defined in ORS 167.060 (10).
+It lies in tying the criminality of a publication to contemporary state standards.
+Even in ordinary criminal law, we doubt that the legislature can make it a crime to conduct oneself in a manner that falls short of contemporary state standards.
 In a law censoring speech, writing or publication, such an indeterminate test is intolerable.
-It means that anyone who publishers or distributes arguably "obscene" words or pictures does so at the peril of punishment for making a wrong guess about a future jury's estimate of "contemporary state standards" of prurience."
+It means that anyone who publishers or distributes arguably obscene words or pictures does so at the peril of punishment for making a wrong guess about a future jurys estimate of contemporary state standards of prurience.
+As we understand, with the passage of time tests have changed and there are different parameters to judge obscenity but the authorities clearly lay down that the freedom of speech is not absolute on all occasions or in every circumstance.